 This is a guest post written by Ben Lloyd, who works ski season and other seasonal jobs to support his travels.

 Having worked at a summer camp in New York, I knew that I had my summers covered for employment.
 I now needed to find a job that could sustain a traveling lifestyle during the winter months—and what better way to do that than working a ski season?

 Working a ski season in Canada was the perfect opportunity—allowing me to spend my summer in the U.S., use my income to travel for a few months, then fly north to Canada to bury down for the winter.

-Best of all, it lets me earn a steady income to support my snowboarding addiction on the stunning slopes in Banff.
+Best of all, it lets me earn a steady income to support my favorite travel hobby/addiction — snowboarding the stunning slopes in Banff.

 Working a seasonal job like a ski season gives you the ability to continue to travel year after year without ever having to come home to save up money for your next trip.

 Not only do the benefits of tourism help the local economy, but they also help travelers themselves (like me!).